erendemirel/garde/README.md

 PORT=your_https_port  # Optional.
 The port the application will listen on.
 Default is 8443
 ```
 #### 2. Configure mTLS and set API key (Conditional)
+Required only if auth service will communicate with internal services

+> [!IMPORTANT]
-Required only if auth service will communicate with internal services. __Note that__ built-in TLS must be enabled for mTLS and API-key authentication to work
+> Built-in TLS must be enabled for mTLS and API-key authentication to work

 Set in `.env`:
 ```ini